yagrawl/scribbles/content/blog/2017-09-01-trip-to-peru/index.md

 Then I got back on the train and reached Cuzco.
 I realized there were literally no Ubers available at the time and I didn't know what to do.
-I walked outside the station and I found the same driver with a board with my name on it.
+I walked outside the station and I found the same driver carrying a board with my name on it.
 He knew that I won't be able to find a ride to wherever I wanted to go so he waited till the evening train came.
 On the way back I told him that I was flying from Cuzco the next morning.
 He was visibly sad and told me that he would